Logo. Clicks to home page

 Call our toll-free number

-ALCOHOL as a Stimulant
+ALCOHOL has Stimulant Effects

 Despite being known for its depressant effects, alcohol can also have a stimulant effect based on the amount and rate of use.
 A couple of glasses of wine will produce the stimulant effect.
 But much of this is based on the person’s weight, speed of consumption and their own body’s ability to process.